 You can also use cross-channel marketing on interconnected platforms such as Instagram and Facebook to market on both platforms at the same time.

-What should I know before using cross-channeling marketing?
+What should I know before using cross-channel marketing?

-Understanding that cross-channeling marketing is a little more complicated than other strategies is important.
-You must be sure you have clearly planned out how each post will interact with each platform and continue tweaking your strategy to fit what your audience is looking for.
+Cross-channeling marketing is a little more complicated than other strategies.
+It would be best if you were sure you have clearly planned out how each post will interact with each platform and continue tweaking your strategy to fit what your audience is looking for.
 For more tips on how to relate to your audience, check out our blog post.
 "Five Things You Can Do to Relate More to Your Audience."

 Your goal is to bring in new customers and continue building a positive brand identity.
-Using cross-channel marketing allows you to create more digital touch points with your customers by using the full advantages of each platform.
-Persistence is the key to building deeper, longer-lasting relationships with your customers.
+Using cross-channel marketing allows you to create more digital touchpoints with your customers by using the full advantages of each platform.
+Persistence is the key to building more profound, longer lasting relationships with your customers.